Teachers in our database will receive an email when 2024 registrations open in late January.

 STEM Online NZ has a uniquely NZ look, tone and style.
 It’s designed to really engage secondary students with context that is real and familiar to them and it’s fun, with humour injected into the stories and images.

 Another unique feature of this resource is that university students take the secondary school students on their learning journey through each module.
 The university students become a mentor, they are the first people the students meet when beginning the course, they are the presenters in the video content and they appear as avatars throughout the course content to offer encouragement and advice.

-Cara and Bodene are the students presenting the physics content and Daniel and Nisyola are the students presenting mathematics.
+Cara and Bodene are the students presenting the Physics content, Daniel and Nisyola present Mathematics, and Star and Jordan present Chemistry.